rav3ndust/linux-updater/README.md

 $git clone https://github.com/rav3ndust/linux-updater

-$chmod +x updater.sh
+$chmod +x install.sh

-$./updater.sh
+$./install.sh

 ...and that's it.
-The script will automatically update and upgrade your distro without further user interaction.
+The installer script will make the updater script executable and enable it to be run globally.
+When this is done, simply type "gnupdater" from anywhere in your terminal to automatically update and upgrade your distro without further user interaction.

 If you feel like contributing, feel free!